 Fortunately, the power of the mass media is very limited.
 Less fortunate is however that the mass media can cause the necessary unrest among the authorities and those responsible in the food industry.
 With a spin-off to scientists.
-As a result those that feel responsible try to explain in the mass media nothing is wrong with our food.
-Thus creating the food anxiety depression as a self fulfilling prophecy.
+As a result, those that feel responsible try to explain in the mass media nothing is wrong with our food.
+Thus creating food anxiety depression as a self-fulfilling prophecy.

 During a meat contamination crisis, the purchase of meat falls.
 However, after a couple of months sales are back to the old level.
 Buyer strikes are usually temporary and only a small portion of consumers participate in such a strike.

-No matter how convincingly fear usually determines our behavior, in the case of our food consumption, so far, the fears have no lasting effects.
-So either millions of people are all suppressing or denying their food anxiety depression at the same time, or the mass media, the authorities, the food industry and the scientists are wrong.
+No matter how convincingly fear usually determines our behaviour, in the case of our food consumption, so far, the fears have no lasting effects.
+So either most people suppress or deny their food anxiety depression, or the mass media, the authorities, the food industry, and the scientists are wrong.

 Resistance is futile

-Our eating behaviors do not support the food anxiety depression theory.
+Our eating behaviours do not support the food anxiety depression theory.
 From early in the morning until late at night, we eat.
 Usually without giving it much thought.